kunicmarko20/importer/README.md

 ### Import

-After you have defined your import class, you can import from a file or from a string.
-You HAVE to provide one of those 2 options and your import class.
+After you have defined your import configuration, you can import from a file or from a string.
+You HAVE to provide one of those 2 options and your import configuration.

 #### Import From File